jst-seminar-rostlab-tum/eutop-mediamind/docs/ARTICLE_MATCHING_SERVICE.md

 ## Overview

-The `ArticleMatchingService` performs intelligent matching between articles and search profiles using a three-phase algorithm that combines vector similarity search with keyword matching.
+The `ArticleMatchingService` intelligently matches articles to search profiles using a hybrid approach that combines semantic vector similarity with keyword matching for optimal precision and recall.

 **Location:** `apps/backend/app/services/article_matching_service.py`